Resmakor/Discord-Music-Bot/README.md

 @client.command()
 async def cannon(ctx, member : discord.Member):
 ```
 - Bot is moving specific user through all channels.
 Afterwards user is back on his previous voice channel.
 You can see how it works in demo on YouTube.
-You have to have ```cannon``` rank.
+You have to own ```cannon``` rank.
 #
 ```python
 @client.command()